Azure-GOT/Downloading-Files/Use Cases/Virtual Network - Adding subnets.md

 <img src="Images/Virtual Network/Virtual network subnet 4.png">

 - The list of available subnets should appear on the **Subnet** page
+- They have also provided the number of available IPs in each subnet.
+So the number of servers are depend on that

+> Note: 5 IPs within each subnet will be reserved by Azure.
+These are x.x.x.0 - x.x.x.3 and last address x.x.x.255

 <img src="Images/Virtual Network/Virtual network subnet 5.png">